Ekalaka Montana Digs

 Sack lunches packed by the Burpee cook are brought to the field for you by the Burpee team.

 Returning to the Burpee trucks, you will have a relaxing and well-deserved escort back to Camp Needmore to relax, shower, or clean up for dinner

-Burpee staff provides multiple learning opportunities for the team including presentations and discussion around local geology, paleontology and other topics.
+Burpee staff provides multiple learning opportunities for the team, including presentations and discussions around local geology, paleontology, and other topics.

 Camp Needmore Bath House